vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

 #### Through distribution-specific packages

-The Vinegar community hosts a couple distribution-specific packages to make native installation easier.
+The Vinegar community maintains a couple distribution-specific packages to make native installation easier.
 However, they are not to be considered as officially supported by the Vinegar maintainer.

 [![AUR](https://img.shields.io/aur/version/vinegar?label=AUR&style=flat-square)](https://aur.archlinux.org/packages/vinegar)